justinjiaxinghu/data-vis-project/README.md

 Built with HTML, D3, Javascript.

-Deploy the code by opening the index.html file in VSCode and opening with the Live Server Plugin.
+Deploy the code by navigating to the index.html file in VSCode and opening with the Live Server Plugin.